Master Cheesemakers

 The other component: intuition.
 “I’m not a science cheesemaker,” says Marieke.
 “I feel and touch.
 I always say I’m more of a lucky cheesemaker.”

-If you ask us, luck has nothing to with it.
-Marieke’s hard work, warmth, and talent have earned her respect and love from her staff, her customers, and from fellow Wisconsin cheesemakers—not to mention over 150 awards and accolades.
+Marieke’s hard work, warmth, and talent have earned her respect and love from her staff, her customers, and from her fellow Wisconsin cheesemakers—not to mention all of those awards and accolades.

 “The cheese world is so wonderful.
 People are so helpful,” she says.
 “I think other industries could learn something from the cheese world, to work better together.”